 Ethnopharmacological Benefits of Hot Spring or Tshachu

-Bathing in hot springs directly helps the skin absorb minerals like calcium, sulfur, iron, magnesium, potassium, silicon dioxide, salt, and fluorine.
+Bathing in Tshachu directly helps the skin absorb minerals like calcium, sulfur, iron, magnesium, potassium, silicon dioxide, salt, and fluorine.
 This can help heal skin diseases including psoriasis and atopic dermatitis.
-Medical Hydrology has long used sulfurous mineral waters to treat various illnesses.
-More recently, topical applications of sulfurous mineral waters and sulfurous muds (peloids) are beneficial for treating rheumatoid arthritis, hand and knee osteoarthritis, skin conditions, chronic inflammatory diseases, and anxiety in patients suffering from terminal cancer.
+Sulfurous mineral waters have long been utilized in medical hydrology to cure a variety of ailments.
+In recent years, sulfurous mineral waters and sulfurous muds have been applied topically to treat rheumatoid arthritis, osteoarthritis in the hands and knees, skin disorders, chronic inflammatory diseases, and anxiety in cancer patients nearing the end of their lives.

 Additionally, Chuboo Tshachu, Dur Tshachu, Gelephu Tshachu, Khambalung Ney Tshachu, Koma Tshachu, and Duenmang Tshachu cures skin diseases, including scabies.
 Duenmang Tshachu also cures goiters, joint pain, and tuberculosis.
 It also removes bodily poisons and alleviates chronic fevers and feelings of lameness in the limbs.

-Many Hot springs like Dur Tshachu, Gelephu Tshachu, Khambalung Nye Tshachu, and Duenmang Tshachu alleviate gout, rheumatoid arthritis, and swelling in the joints, fracture, rigidity, or stiffness of the limbs, and large ulcer or sore.
+Many Tshachu like Dur Tshachu, Gelephu Tshachu, Khambalung Nye Tshachu, and Duenmang Tshachu alleviate gout, rheumatoid arthritis, and swelling in the joints, fracture, rigidity, or stiffness of the limbs, and large ulcer or sore.

 Gayza Tshachu of Gayza village under Gayza Gewog of Gasa Dzongkhag is useful for people suffering from poisoning, conjunctivitis, arthritis, and inflammation.